 Types of OWB Holsters

 OWB holster designs have come a long way from the western style holsters of the last century.
-Today's OWB holsters are available in leather, nylon, or low friction plastics such as Kydex.
+Today's OWB holsters are available in leather, nylon, or low friction plastics such as Kydex or Boltaron.

 Pancake holsters have been around for over 60 years.
 They get the name "pancake", because they are basically two pieces of material pancaked or joined together with a pouch in the middle where the gun sits.
 They usually come two or three belt slots and conceal fairly well.